Trail Length – 2km

 We are one of York’s longest established visitor attractions and we have been delivering first-class experiences to our passengers and guests for over 30 years.
 Our cruises include Daytime City Cruises and Afternoon Tea Cruises through to our Floodlit Evening Cruise or even a Party Nights Afloat Cruise which is ideal for hen parties, birthday parties or social events.

-Don’t forget our fleet of fourteen Self-Drive Red Boats, perfect for your own family outing exploring the river (25th March to 4th November, 2018).
+Don’t forget our fleet of fourteen Self-Drive Red Boats, perfect for your own family outing exploring the river between February and November.

 Why not book a Private Charter to celebrate a wedding, birthday, anniversary or corporate entertainment?
 In fact, we can put together a cruise package for any occasion.
 Visit our website and start planning your cruise on the River Ouse.
 We look forward to welcoming you aboard.